 If you would like to learn more about Savannah MBTC and our life-changing program, contact us today by phone or fill out our easy-to-use form and a staff member will reach out to you as soon as possible.
 The first step to getting freedom from addiction is acknowledgment and awareness that a problem exists.
 This first stage is marked by a growing awareness that there is a problem.
 In some cases, this realization results from conversations with family members, friends, or co-workers; in other instances, it may only occur after the addiction has led to health, financial, work, or legal problems.
 Take the first step and reach out for help today.

-Located in a sprawling district made up of many neighborhoods and sleepy residential enclaves, Savannah Mission Bible Training Center is a large multi-family home built in 1925 featuring 6,098 square feet, 7 bedrooms, and 5 1/2 baths.
-It was completely renovated in 1991 and again in 2012.
+Located in a sprawling district made up of many neighborhoods and sleepy residential enclaves, Savannah Mission Bible Training Center is a large multi-family home built in 1925 featuring 6,098 square feet, 7 bedrooms, and 5 1/2 baths and was completely renovated in 1970.
 Many years ago the building was home to the former US Ambassador to Switzerland, Pleasant A. Stovall (1857–1935).
 Later on, in the 80’s it was a mercy convent before being acquired by Mission Teens, Inc. in 1994.
 When the cloister was looking to unload the property, one of the sisters prayed that the building would continue to be used for God’s glory and it is today as the home of Savannah MBTC.